void-linux/void-docs/src/config/network/wpa_supplicant.md

 ### WEP Configuration

-For WEP configuratoin, you can just add the following lines to your device's `wpa-supplicant.conf` :
+For WEP configuration, you can just add the following lines to your device's `wpa-supplicant.conf` :

 ```